for Buddha bowls and more

 When you are really in love with quinoa you buy it in bulk!!!

-The white ring you see around fully-cooked quinoa is the germ.
+The white ring you see around the fully-cooked grain is the germ.
 This is the nutrient rich layer of the grain.

 1 cup of dry quinoa will give you 3 cups cooked.
 Leftovers keep really well refrigerated, which makes a handy grab to build your next Buddha bowl.